 Overview “The management of acute traumatic pain is a crucial component of pre-hospital care and yet the assessment and administration of analgesia is highly variable, frequently suboptimal, and often determined by consensus-based protocols” (Gausche-Hill et al., 2014).
 Pain management is also frequently based on the assessment of need by a provider, rather than the requirements of patients.
 Historically only Entonox and morphine have been available for pre-hospital pain management in the local setting with the more recent introduction of ketamine.
 Availability of appropriate and effective treatment options, especially for non-ALS providers, remains a challenge.
 Situations requiring procedural sedation and analgesia in the pre-hospital setting are common and may range from alignment of fracture to extrication and complex disentanglement during medical rescue.
 Until recently South African pre-hospital providers did not have agents suitable for this purpose, particularly in the setting of severe trauma and hypotension.
 As ketamine has been introduced into some scopes of practice providing safe and effective dissociative procedural analgesia has become a possibility.
 However, the use of procedural sedation and analgesia is not without risks and, at this time, no uniform practice has been suggested in the South African pre-hospital setting.
 Acknowledgement Journal: Clinical Practice Guidelines (July 2018) Publisher: Health Professions Council of South Africa

-| 3 | | R 410.00 | |
+| 3 | | R410.00 | |

 | | Clinical Practice Guidelines: Trauma Part 1 | Clinical Practice Guidelines: Trauma Part 1